 Asia.
 It conjures images of exotic destinations, ancient languages, delicious food, and vibrant cultures.
 Some 4.4 billion—60% of the world's population—lives in the 48 countries that span this massive continent.
 The incredible allure of its many unique landscapes and peoples beckons us, yet the sheer size and diversity of the "East" can be intimidating.

-With Santa Fe Photographic Workshops as your guide, you experience carefully cultivated and compelling locations meticulously selected by our local and native experts.
+With Santa Fe Photographic Workshops as your guide, you experience carefully cultivated and compelling locations meticulously selected by our well-traveled expedition leaders and our local experts.
 Our programs allow you to go deeper into the heart of Asia than the typical photo tour, with immersive experiences at the very soul of this fascinating place.

-The photographic and cultural opportunities in Japan are immense, truly providing something for everyone.
-Our team guides you through the many nuances of this friendly country, teaching you the history, showing you both the hidden gems and must-see locations, and sharing with you to some of its very best restaurants.
+The photographic and cultural opportunities in Asia are immense, truly providing something for everyone.
+Our team guides you through the many nuances of traveling and photographing in Asia, teaching you the histories, and showing you both the hidden gems and the must-see locations.

-Join us and experience the photographic expedition of a lifetime in the Land of the Rising Sun!
+Join us and experience the photographic expedition of a lifetime!

 Journey to the cultural and spiritual heart of the Himalaya and experience its serene, stunningly beautiful lands, unique architectural styles, diverse cultural traditions, and a visually rich environment for photography.